TruongDucHiep-22BA13130/network_programming_final_report/README.md

 ```
 share <filename>       # Share a local file
 search <filename>      # Search for a file in the network
-download <filename>    # Download a file from discovered peers
+download <number of file in remote file>    # Download a file from discovered peers
 list                   # List local and discovered shared files
 ```